Steubenville, Ohio: Historic sites

-Fort Steuben, located downtown on South Third Street, is a reconstructed 18th century fort on its original location overlooking the Ohio River.
+Fort Steuben, located downtown on South Third Street, is a reconstructed 18th-century fort on its original location overlooking the Ohio River.
 Built in 1787 to protect the government surveyors of the Seven Ranges of the Northwest Territory, Fort Steuben housed 150 men of the 1st American Regiment.
-The non-profit organization that worked to rebuild the fort also developed the surrounding block into Fort Steuben Park that includes the Veterans Memorial Fountain and the Berkman Amphitheater.
-The Fort Steuben Visitors center is home to the Museum Shop and the Steubenville Convention & Visitors Bureau and is an official site on the Ohio River Scenic Byway.
+The non-profit organization that worked to rebuild the fort also developed the surrounding block into Fort Steuben Park which includes the Veterans Memorial Fountain and the Berkman Amphitheater.
+The Fort Steuben Visitors Center is home to the Museum Shop and the Steubenville Convention & Visitors Bureau and is an official site on the Ohio River Scenic Byway.

 Adjacent to the fort is the First Federal Land Office with its original logs from 1801.
 After the Ohio country was surveyed, it could be sold or given away as land grants; the settlers brought their deeds to be registered at the Land Office to David Hoge, the Registrar of Lands and Titles for the Northwest Territory.

-"Ohio Valley Steelworker" Statue was created by artist Dimitri Akis as a tribute to the Ohio Valley Steelworkers.
-The life-size figure carries a long-handled dipping ladle and is wearing the hooded fire-proof suit worn in the steel mills.
-The statue was located at the junction of Hwy 22 (University Blvd) and Hwy 7 (Dean Martin Blvd).
-In the fall of 2014, the statue was moved to its new home, displayed on South Fourth Street at the site of the Public Library of Steubenville and Jefferson County.

-There is a statue downtown commemorating Edwin Stanton, President Abraham Lincoln's secretary of war.
-Stanton was born and raised in Steubenville.